Mold Remediation & Your Recovery: Practical Steps for Creating a Safe Environment

 - HVAC assessment

 This is the step most remediation companies skip.
 In CIRS, it is non-negotiable.
+We need verification via H2 testing to confirm whether or not remediation was successful.

 The Emotional Side of Remediation (You Are Not Alone)